serpent-os/serpentos.com/content/en/docs/packaging/workflow/packaging_workflow.md

 available to be installed into moss-maintained system roots.

-Adding a moss-format repository is as simple as registering a new location from where to fetch `stone.index` files.
+Adding a moss-format repository is as simple as registering a new location from where to fetch `stone.index` files, which will be shown in detail later on this page.

 ### `moss` build roots

-Every time a package is built, `boulder` calls out to `moss` to have it construct a pristine build root directory with the necessary package build prerequisites installed.
+Every time a package is built, `boulder` calls out to `moss` to have it construct a pristine build root directory (called a 'buildroot') with the necessary package build prerequisites installed.

-The packages in this build root are resolved from one or more moss `stone.index` files, sorted in descending priority, such that the highest priority repository "wins" when package providers are resolved.
+The packages in this buildroot are resolved from one or more moss `stone.index` files, sorted in descending priority, such that the highest priority repository "wins" when package providers are resolved.